DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/state(state).md

 Refer to the [state()](/api-reference/10%20UI%20Widgets/GridBase/3%20Methods/state().md '{basewidgetpath}/Methods/#state') method description for an example of how to work with the widget state.

+You can set the *'state'* parameter to *'null'* to reset the widget's state to default.

 #####See Also#####
 #include common-link-callmethods
 - [stateStoring](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/stateStoring '{basewidgetpath}/Configuration/stateStoring/')